Maryann during a boudoir session in Seattle by Shelly Erwich Photography, captured in soft, flattering light.

-People ask me all the time why I love the art of Boudoir Photography.
-“Don’t you feel weird about photographing other women half naked?!”
+People ask me all the time why I love the art of boudoir photography.
+“Don’t you feel weird about photographing other women half naked?”
 My answer?

 Photographers will often say they’re passionate about capturing beauty, and yeah, that’s true.
 But for me, it’s more than that.
 Boudoir isn’t just about pretty pictures.
 It’s about helping you see yourself again.